-I generally recommend to leash your dog on busy trails.
-It’s just much more relaxing to have him under control without having to doublecheck that there’s no other leashed dog or child approaching every second.
+I generally recommend leashing your dog on busy trails.
+It’s just much more relaxing to have him under control without having to double-check that there’s no other leashed dog or child approaching every second.

 7. Leash your dog where there’s wildlife

 Another important point is to leash your dog where you know that there’s wildlife.
-This can be to protect the wildlife from your dog, but also mostly the other way around!
+This protects the wildlife from your dog, but also the other way around!